 17. Hold Yourself Accountable

-Hold yourself accountable to the goals you’ve set for yourself.
+Hold yourself accountable for the goals you’ve set for yourself.

-- Make sure your goals are achievable within a realistic time-frame.
+- Ensure your goals are achievable within a realistic time frame.

-- Make sure to accomplish something every single day toward attaining your goal.
+- Accomplish something every single day toward attaining your goal.

-- Don’t let yourself lose momentum by slacking off on your progress; it’s very hard to regain momentum once lost.
+- Don’t let yourself lose momentum by slacking off on your progress; it’s tough to regain momentum once lost.

-- Don’t forget to reward yourself for your efforts; if it’s all work and no fun it will get old fast.
+- Never forget to reward yourself for your efforts; if it’s all work and no fun, it will get old fast.